-If the Number Format of an Excel cell is set to Text, the contents of the cell are considered to be a Mathematica expression when transferring them via the clipboard or in a macro.
+If the Number Format of an Excel cell is set to Text, the contents of the cell are considered to be a Wolfram Language expression when transferring them via the clipboard or in a macro.

-For more information, see Strings in the Excel Reference guide.
+For more information, see Strings in section ExcelLink Functions.

-The number format of a range can also be changed using Excel's built-in Format ➤ Cells ➤ Number tab.
+■ The number format of a range can also be changed using Excel's built-in Format > Cells > Number tab.
 Cells should be formatted as Text before entering an expression.
 To convert existing contents to Text, you can reenter them manually or use the provided Expression command from the Mathematica Context menu.
 Expressions such as 1/2 or -x can only be entered in cells formatted as Text.
 Otherwise, Excel will attempt to interpret them as something else.
 When working with expression cells, all cells in the range should be formatted as Text.
 Partial expression ranges are not currently supported.
-From Mathematica, you can use the ExcelFormat function to apply or unapply Text format to a range.
+From the Wolfram Language, you can use the ExcelFormat function to apply or unapply Text format to a range.